Zemgus Girgensons: Buffalo Sabres

 On 5 July 2019, Girgensons signed a one-year, $1.6 million contract extension with the Sabres.
 He posted 12 goals during the 2019–20 season, the second-highest goal total of his career and enjoyed success playing alongside Johan Larsson and Kyle Okposo, a line dubbed "The Roarin' 20's" by fans due to the trio's jersey numbers.
 On 8 October 2020, Girgensons opted to forgo free agency and signed a three-year, $6.6 million contract extension with the Sabres.

-On 4 January 2021, a day before his 27th birthday, Girgensons sustained a lower-body injury during a training camp scrimmage ahead of the 2020–21 NHL season and had to be helped off the ice.
-It was revealed on January 6 that he suffered a hamstring injury and had undergone successful surgery to correct it.
+On 4 January 2021, a day before his 27th birthday, Girgensons sustained a lower-body injury during a training camp scrimmage ahead of the 2020–21 season and had to be helped off the ice.
+It was revealed on 6 January, that he suffered a hamstring injury and had undergone successful surgery to correct it.
 It effectively ruled him out for the season.

 Prior to the start of the 2021–22 season, the Sabres named Girgensons one of two alternate captains, along with Kyle Okposo, as Jack Eichel was stripped of the captaincy prior to the season due to injury.

+On 20 June 2023, he signed a one-year contract with the Sabres.

+Tampa Bay Lightning

+On 1 July 2024, Girgensons became a free agent for the first time in his career following his first 10 NHL seasons with the Sabres.
+He was promptly signed to add forward centre depth on a three-year, $2.55 million contract with the Tampa Bay Lightning.

 International play

 Girgensons participated at the 2012 World Junior Ice Hockey Championships as a member of the Latvian junior team and at the 2010 IIHF World U18 Championships.
 He made his senior national team debut in 2013 World Championships against the United States and scored his first international goal against Slovakia.
 He also was suspended for one game for spearing Branislav Mezei in the first period of the match in retaliation for an earlier hit.

-On 7 January 2014, it was announced that Latvia Head Coach Ted Nolan had included Girgensons on his national team roster for the 2014 Winter Olympics in Sochi.
+On 7 January 2014, it was announced that Latvia head coach Ted Nolan had included Girgensons on his national team roster for the 2014 Winter Olympics.
 Girgensons scored his first Olympic goal in Latvia's third tournament game, coming versus Sweden off of a power play goal against Henrik Lundqvist.

-Zemgus Girgensons has played for team Latvia in the 2013 IIHF World Championship, 2014 IIHF World Championship, 2016 IIHF World Championship and 2017 IIHF World Championship.
+Girgensons has played for Latvia in the 2013 IIHF World Championship, 2014 IIHF World Championship, 2016 IIHF World Championship and 2017 IIHF World Championship.

 Personal life

 Girgensons comes from an ice hockey family.
-His father, Aldis Girgensons, played defence for Dinamo Riga.

-His father is the general manager of East Hokkaido Cranes of the Asia League Ice Hockey and led the team to victory in the All-Japan Championship in December 2020.
+His father, Aldis Girgensons, played as defenceman for RTU Hanza Riga, and is the general manager of East Hokkaido Cranes of the Asia League Ice Hockey (ALIH) and led the team to victory in the All-Japan Championship in December 2020.

 Girgensons and his wife have two children.